sitandr/conchord/chords/draw-chord.typ

   shadow-barre: 0,
   /// number of strings of the instrument, default is 6 -> int
   string-number: 6,
+  /// number of total drawn frets (the height of the diagram)
+  shown-frets-number: 5,
   /// outputs canvas with roughly `height=80 * scale-length`
   /// and width=((string-number + 1)*10 + 5) * scale-length -> length
   scale-length: 1pt,